 Have the Kindness Elves leave a note asking the kids to go on a nature walk to pick up trash.
 Picking up litter is an act of kindness toward nature that has a huge positive impact.
-The environment and our children can both benefit from this simple act of kindness.
+Both our environment and our children can benefit from this simple act of kindness.

 7. Plant Something

 Use the Kindness Elves to encourage the kids to get their hands dirty to plant something.
 They can even help start a garden!
 Seeing new life sprout from the Earth is a wonderful way for children to experience the bounty of nature and begin to develop a reverence for it.

 8. Start a Compost

 Encourage the kids to help recycle food scraps into compost.
 Composting is one way to help children complete the cycle of nature.

 The Kindness Elves left a note for my daughter thanking her for helping dad make sure our compost bin was emptied into the compost after dinner every night.

 9. Take only Pictures, leave only Footprints